taikonauten/grunt-regress/README.md

 #### options.dest
 Type: `String`

-The destination path where the generated test file will go.
+The destination path where the generated test file will go. **Make sure to create the folder before firing up the task**

 #### options.viewports
 Type: `Array`